Derived category of moduli of pointed curves -- I: Introduction

-\begin{ex} Unlike $\M_{0,5}$, which has $5$ Kapranov models and therefore $5$ Orlov-style exceptional collections, the $2$-dimensional Losev--Manin space, which we denote by $\LM_3$ in this paper (see below), has only two non-trivial $\psi$-classes $\psi_0$ and $\psi_\infty$, realizing it as $\bP^2$ blown-up at three points $p_1$, $p_2$, $p_3$ in two ways, related by the Cremona involution.
+We now discuss another strategy, which is the one we will use in this paper for the case of the Losev-Manin spaces $\LM_n$.
+We start with an example. \begin{ex} Unlike $\M_{0,5}$, which has $5$ Kapranov models and therefore $5$ Orlov-style exceptional collections, the $2$-dimensional Losev--Manin space, which we denote by $\LM_3$ in this paper (see below), has only two non-trivial $\psi$-classes $\psi_0$ and $\psi_\infty$, realizing it as $\bP^2$ blown-up at three points $p_1$, $p_2$, $p_3$ in two ways, related by the Cremona involution.
 The corresponding exceptional collection invariant under all automorphisms has three blocks and consists of line bundles

 where $\pi_i:\, \LM_3\to\LM_2\simeq\bP^1$ is a forgetful map, which can be thought of as a linear projection $\bP^2\dra\bP^1$ from the point $p_i$. \end{ex}

 The last four line bundles in \eqref{afsvaf} are pull-backs under forgetful maps but the first two have a trivial derived pushforward by any forgetful map.
 To study situations of this sort more systematically, we introduce an inclusion-exclusion principle in triangulated categories (see Lemma~\ref{jmgfgk}) and its application in the following set-up.